Danila2016/VideoShotAnnotator/Readme.md

 **VideoShotAnnotator** is distributed under CeCILL free software license.

 ## Citation
-If you use **VideoShotAnnotator**, please cite the following paper:
+If you use the **VideoShotAnnotator**, please cite the following paper:

-*Beat-Event Detection in Action Movie Franchises.* D.Potapov, M.Douze, J.Revaud, Z.Harchaoui, C.Schmid. arXiv, 2015
+*Inferring the structure of action movies.* D.Potapov, M.Douze, J.Revaud, Z.Harchaoui, C.Schmid.
+Wiced workshop, 2017